Giuliani says footage of supermarket slap ‘a little deceptive’ after video circulates online - NewsBreak

 “Mr. Gill was then followed and threatened by one of Mr. Giuliani’s associates who allegedly poked Mr. Gill in the chest and told him that he was going to be ‘locked up.’
 He was then needlessly held by the NYPD in custody for over 24 hours,” it added.

-“Given Mr. Giuliani’s obsession with seeing his name in the press and his demonstrated propensity to distort the truth, we are happy to correct the record on exactly what occurred over the weekend on Staten Island.”Wanda Sykes: US ‘no longer a democracy’ after Roe ruling
+“Given Mr. Giuliani’s obsession with seeing his name in the press and his demonstrated propensity to distort the truth, we are happy to correct the record on exactly what occurred over the weekend on Staten Island.”Reward offered for information on ‘thrill-kill’ poacher

 Giuliani said he believed Gill hit him because of his “pro-life” stance on abortion, with the incident coming just two days after the Supreme Court overturned Roe v.
 Wade and the constitutional right to an abortion.